China's New Aircraft Carrier Is Already Obsolete

 So why is China’s navy, the very institution that has made America’s carrier fleet in the Pacific so vulnerable, now investing in its own carrier fleet?
 It has surely occurred to the Chinese that the United States will respond to the PLA’s carriers just as China has done to America’s.
 In fact, it’s already happening.
 The U.S. Defense Department is now testing a stealthy long-range anti-ship missile that is almost certainly a reaction to the dramatic growth of China’s surface fleet.

 So is China making a big mistake?
-Is the aircraft carrier program a folly driven by the navy brass, with no clear strategic purpose?
+Is the aircrafft carrier program a folly driven by the navy brass, with no clear strategic purpose?

 We shouldn’t dismiss that possibility.
 In fact, that may be exactly how China’s carrier program started.
 In early 2015, the South China Morning Post published a series of articles revealing the extraordinary pre-history of China’s carrier program.
 In the mid-1990s, a small group of entrepreneurial PLA Navy officers enlisted the help of Hong Kong businessman Xu Zengping to purchase the hull of a half-finished Soviet-era carrier from Ukraine on the public pretense that it would be rebuilt as a floating casino.
 Incredibly, the officers told Xu that this initiative had no official backing from Beijing.
 They were making a potentially transformative arms purchase on their own initiative.